Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the Vlasov-Maxwell-Boltzmann system: Hilbert expansion approach: Introduction

-One of the most important properties of kinetic equations is their connection to fluid equations in the regime where Knudsen number $\eps$ is small.
 Hydrodynamic limits from kinetic equations have been an active research field for decades.
-Among many research results in this field, the most successful program is the so-called BGL program (named after Bardos-Golse-Levermore \cite{BGL-CPAM1993}) which aimed to establish the limit between DiPerna-Lions solutions of the Boltzmann equation and Leray solutions of incompressible Navier-Stokes equations.
-The BGL program was completed by Golse and Saint-Raymond \cite{G-SRM-Invent2004, G-SRM2009}, and for the domain with boundary, see \cite{Masmoudi-SRM-CPAM2003, JM-CPAM2017}.
-However, for the VMB, the corresponding hydrodynamic limits are much harder, even at the formal level, since it is coupled with Maxwell equations which are essentially hyperbolic.
-In a recent remarkable breakthrough \cite{Arsenio-SaintRaymond}, Ars\`enio and Saint-Raymond not only proved the existence of renormalized solutions of VMB, as mentioned above, more importantly, also justified various limits (depending on the scalings) towards incompressible viscous electro-magneto-hydrodynamics.
-Among these limits, the most singular one is from renormalized solutions of two-species VMB to dissipative solutions of the two-fluid incompressible Navier-Stokes-Fourier-Maxwell (in brief, NSFM) system with Ohm's law.
-More precisely, let the global Maxwellian distribution $M(v)$ be and let the two-species Vlasov-Maxwell-Boltzmann system be scaled as
+Among many research results in this field, the most successful program is the so-called BGL program (named after Bardos-Golse-Levermore \cite{BGL-CPAM1993}), which aimed at establishing the asymptotic limit between DiPerna-Lions' renormalized solutions of the Boltzmann equation and the Leray solutions of incompressible Navier-Stokes equations.
+The BGL program was completed by Golse and Saint-Raymond \cite{G-SRM-Invent2004, G-SRM2009}, and the readers are referred to see \cite{Masmoudi-SRM-CPAM2003, JM-CPAM2017} for the case in a domain with boundary.

-They proved that a sequence of fluctuations $\{g^\pm_\eps\}$ has a weak limit satisfies the following NSFM with Ohm's law: